openstack-archive/oaktreemodel/README.rst

 how go dependencies work.

-With C++ and python, they are not, as we exepct the unit of consumption to be a built library and header files for C++ or a PyPI package for Ruby.
-It's the most likely that as we add structure for more languages that they will follow the C++/Python approach and not the go approach - but the decision will be made on a per-language basis and reported back here.
+With C++ and python, they are not, as we exepct the unit of consumption to be a built library and header files for C++ or a PyPI package for Python.
+It's most likely that as we add structure for more languages that they will follow the C++/Python approach and not the go approach.

 Note on API compat
 ------------------